chrsmj/pngnx23299/README.md

 Different Ansible Variables and Tags in this Role allow finer-grained control of the operations.
 See the defaults/main/\*.yml files for details.
-You can override any of these on the command line, in separate per-host files, in group files, and more.
+You can override any of these on the command-line, in separate per-host files, in group files, and more.
 Below are some highlights/examples:

 ### Variable: pngnx_freepbx_upstream